+Matt Harris, a principal at a Playworks school, sees recess and playtime as important social learning opportunities.
 “By tackling empathy at recess, we aren’t just hoping that kids will practice it.
-We know they do, because we see the difference,” he shared.
-“Kids are playing more inclusive games, listening to each other, and solving conflicts quickly so the group as a whole can get back to playing.”
+We know they do because we see the difference,” he says.
+“Kids are playing more inclusive games, listening to each other, and solving conflicts quickly, so the group as a whole can get back to playing.”

-- Model positive social skills.
 Join students in a game at recess.
 Lead by example.
 Offer high fives, use positive language, and encourage students with a “good job, nice try” when they rotate out.
 Children will take their social cues from adults.

 Build social awareness through games that encourage students to take the perspective of others, to walk a few steps in someone else’s shoes, or to collaborate as a team.
 Try Fake Out or Hi, My Name Is.

-- Teach games that encourage cooperation.
-Three-lines Basketball teaches the skills used in traditional basketball, but children must cheer on their teammates and work together.
+Three-Lines Basketball teaches the skills used in traditional basketball, but children must cheer on their teammates and work together.

 See it in action.

+Want more help building social skills at recess?
 Our professional development workshops help teachers and recess staff use games, attention getters, and other hands-on tools to help kids build social skills through play.